eliben/deep-learning-samples/word2vec-jax/README.md

 text file named `text8`.
 This is just a lot of concatenated English text, space separated, with no punctuation.

+If you'd like to use a different dataset (such as Wikipedia dumps), make sure the input file has the same format as `text8`.

 # 2. Prepare data for training

-To start training, another round of preprocessing is needed.
-We want to sub-sample the input (reducing the frequency of very common words), and compile a vocabulary of the N most common words (20,000 by default).
+To prepare the data for training, we want to sub-sample the input (reducing the frequency of very common words), and compile a vocabulary of the N most common words (20,000 by default).